input-output-hk/mithril/docs/versioned_docs/version-maintained/manual/getting-started/run-mithril-devnet.md

 * Install a [correctly configured](https://www.rust-lang.org/learn/get-started) Rust toolchain (latest stable version).

 * Install OpenSSL development libraries, for example on Ubuntu/Debian/Mint run `apt install libssl-dev`

-* Ensure SQLite3 library is installed on your system and its version is at least  `3.40`.
-Run `sqlite3 --version` to check your version.

 ## Download source